Godotcoffee/AlignGraph2/README.md

 ## Introduction

-AlignGraph2 is a software improved from [AlignGraph][aligngraph] that joins contigs generated from long reads by reassembling them with guidance of a reference genome of a closely related species.
+AlignGraph2 is the second version of [AlignGraph][aligngraph] for PacBio long reads.
+It extends and refines contigs assembled from  the long reads with a published genome similar to the sequencing genome.

 ## Requirements